 |State||Home Insurance Average Cost||Renters Insurance Average Cost|

-It is important to note that this coverage is based on an All Risk on building, but named perils on contents policy form.
+This coverage is based on an all-risk coverage on building, but a named perils coverage on contents policy form.
 This means that it is not the best coverage available, only a standard coverage as seen in an Ho3 policy.
 An all-risk on building and contents policy is a better form of insurance and will cost more.

 The Real Value of Your Home Will Impact Cost of Insurance

 Why the Cost of Home Insurance Could Be Higher or Lower in Some Areas

 - Levels of crime in the area